mobilerobot-io/mobilerobot.io/content/_index.md

   - /categories/software
 ---

-This website document the progress of the Mobile Robot Project, both the discovery of available technologies pertinant to building and afforable mobile vehicle, the engineering process necessary to develop an industrial strength device.
-And of course, our own implementation of said Robot.
+This website is about the Mobile Robot Project: the discovery of available technologies pertinant to building an affordable mobile video camera, the engineering process used to develop  a production ready, industrial strength vehical.
+I will, of course include my own implementation of these finding, right here in this website.
 <!--more-->

 The potential applications for such a robot are endless, and it is